syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 The .NET MAUI DataGrid control is used to display and manipulate data in a tabular view.
 It was built from the ground up to achieve the best possible performance, even when loading large amounts of data.

-I> .NET MAUI is unique and offers a single language(C#) and runtime that works across the platforms like Android, iOS, UWP and MacOS platform as well.

 **Key Features**

 * **Data Binding** - Bind different types of data sources, including DataTable.